LetPeopleWork/AzureDevOpsFlowScripts/README.md

 # AzureDevOpsPythonScripts

+## Download Files
+In order to run the scripts, you need to download all the files in this repository.
+There are dependencies between the files so you cannot just download a single file.
+Please always use the full folder structure.

 ## Install Prerequisites
 Make sure you have python 3.x installed on your system and it's available via your PATH variable.